bqi343/cp-notebook/Resources/Questions.md

 You might want to read [Um_nik's FAQ](https://codeforces.com/blog/entry/47516) too.
 I hope this is slightly more informative. :)

+(Update: FAQs specifically for USACO contests can be found [here](https://usaco.guide/general/usaco-faq).)

 ## General

 > Hey, could you help me get started with competitive programming.